-Challenge number Detail of challenge 1 To support most able PP students in achieving grades in line with FFT 20 and non PP most able

-2 Raise literacy skills for Year 7 which are lower for pupils eligible for PP than for other pupils.
+Challenge number Detail of challenge 1 To support most able PP students in achieving grades in line with FFT 20 and non-PP most able 2 Raise literacy skills for Year 7 which are lower for pupils eligible for PP than for other pupils.
 This currently prevents them from making at least good progress throughout their years at St Mary Magdalene.
 3 Raise numeracy skills for Year 7 which are lower for pupils eligible for PP than for other pupils.
 This currently prevents them from making at least good progress throughout their years at St Mary Magdalene.
 4 Improve limited cultural capital and life experiences that would otherwise give them a good grounding in general life skills and basic knowledge.
 5 Raise the EBacc uptake for PP students.
-Significantly more Non-PP pupils opted for the EBacc package last year (-10% difference between PP and Non-PP).
+Significantly more non-PP pupils opted for the EBacc package last year (-10% difference between PP and Non-PP).
 6 Raise levels of aspiration, resilience and study skills which leads to low confidence, and a low level of self-esteem through improved attendance, careers advice and study skills for those with additional needs.
+To work closely with families of PP students at risk of low attendance by monitoring attendance of all students to allow for early identification and having a clear plan of support for them.
 7 Provide support for those pupil premium pupils with complicated home lives or additional needs (a greater proportion of single parent families, transitional housing, generational worklessness and a low level of self-esteem).